khaiwyon/materials/week_1/day_3/recap.md

 - Use icons to tell the story.
 Add a few more that links specifically to your social networks.

 - HINT: use `link_to ... do` to add an icon to your links.
-Refer to the documenation for more ideas.
+Refer to the documentation for more ideas.